Caltha obtusa

-Caltha obtusa, commonly known as white caltha, is a small (usually 2–6 cm), perennial herbaceous plant belonging to the family Ranunculaceae, that grows in open vegetations in mountainous areas, and is endemic to New Zealand’s South Island.
+Caltha obtusa; commonly known as white caltha; is a small (usually 2–6 cm), perennial herbaceous plant belonging to the family Ranunculaceae, that grows in open vegetations in mountainous areas, and is endemic to New Zealand's South Island.

 Etymology

 The generic name Caltha has been derived from the κάλαθος (kalathos), means "goblet", and refers to the shape of the flower.
-The species epithet obtusa is Latin and means "blunt".
+The specific epithet obtusa is Latin and means "blunt".